Our products

 February 9, 2026Lalo González Rodríguez⏱ 12 min de lectura

 Summary: Beluga caviar is the world's most recognized luxury food product, and its price has a real biological explanation, not just marketing.
-In this guide, you will find out what exactly Beluga is, why it costs what it costs, how to distinguish the authentic from the fake, how much to pay in Spain in 2026, and how to taste it to extract all its complexity.
+In this guide, you will find what exactly Beluga is, why it costs what it costs, how to distinguish the authentic from the inauthentic, how much to pay in Spain in 2026, and how to taste it to extract its full complexity.
 Verifiable information, without vendor mythology.

-Beluga caviar comes from the Huso huso, the largest sturgeon on the planet and one of the largest freshwater and estuarine vertebrates in known history.
+Beluga caviar comes from Huso huso, the largest sturgeon on the planet and one of the largest freshwater and estuarine vertebrates in known history.
 An adult specimen can exceed 6 meters in length and 1,000 kilograms in weight.
-It is not a modern fish: the Huso huso has been in the oceans for more than 200 million years with a morphology that has barely changed since the Triassic period, before dinosaurs appeared on Earth.
+It is not a modern fish: Huso huso has been in the oceans for over 200 million years with a morphology that has barely changed since the Triassic, before dinosaurs appeared on Earth.

-This antiquity is not merely decorative information.
-The Beluga sturgeon is an animal with extraordinarily slow biological cycles: females do not reach sexual maturity until they are 18-25 years old.
-Only then do they begin to produce the roe that, once mature and cured with salt, becomes the Beluga caviar we know.
-There is no way to compress this cycle.
+This antiquity is not merely decorative.
+The Beluga sturgeon is an animal with extraordinarily slow biological cycles: females do not reach sexual maturity until 18-25 years of age.
+Only then do they begin to produce the roe which, once mature and cured with salt, becomes the Beluga caviar we know.
+There is no way to compress that cycle.
 There is no technology that can accelerate it.
-Every gram of Beluga caviar literally represents two decades of the animal's life.
+Every gram of Beluga caviar literally represents two decades of animal rearing.

-Beluga roe are the largest of the three classic types of sturgeon caviar: between 3 and 4 millimeters in diameter, with a fine but firm membrane that gives the product its characteristic texture.
-The color varies from luminous pearl gray to almost black dark gray, depending on the age of the animal and the origin of the waters.
-Older specimens produce roe with lighter, almost silvery tones, which historically commanded the highest prices — the so-called golden or almas caviar, extracted from specimens over 100 years old, now practically unobtainable on the market.
+Beluga roe is the largest of the three classic types of sturgeon caviar: between 3 and 4 millimeters in diameter, with a fine but firm membrane that gives the product its characteristic texture.
+The color varies from luminous pearl gray to dark gray, almost black, depending on the age of the animal and the origin of the waters.
+Older specimens produce lighter, almost silver-toned roe, which historically was valued as the highest expression of the product — the so-called golden or almas caviar, extracted from specimens over 100 years old, today practically unobtainable on the market.

 The species is classified as critically endangered in the wild by the IUCN.
-Industrial overfishing in the 20th century, the construction of dams that blocked reproductive migration routes, and the pollution of the Caspian Sea decimated wild populations to the point that CITES (Convention on International Trade in Endangered Species) imposed severe restrictions from 1998 and suspended international trade in wild Caspian caviar in 2006.
-Legally traded Beluga caviar today comes almost exclusively from controlled aquaculture under government supervision.
+Industrial overfishing in the 20th century, the construction of dams that blocked reproductive migration routes, and the pollution of the Caspian Sea decimated wild populations to the point that CITES (Convention on International Trade in Endangered Species) applied severe restrictions starting in 1998 and suspended international trade in wild Caspian caviar in 2006.
+The Beluga caviar legally traded today comes almost exclusively from controlled aquaculture under government supervision.

 Why Beluga is the most expensive caviar: the arithmetic of scarcity